konvoulgaris/unipi-notify/README.md

 - Google account (or some SMTP service)
 ```

-### Edit configuration files
+### Configuration

-Go to the config folder and rename
-`smtp.example.json -> smtp.json`
-and
-`user.example.json -> user.json`
-with the details of your SMTP server and Unipi account respectively.
+Open `docker-compose.yaml` file and locate the environment setting of `unipi-notify` (#L15 and forward).
+Add your settings there, before running the app.

 #### Note
 + If you have a Google account, you have a [free basic SMTP server](https://support.google.com/a/answer/176600?hl=en) already included.